4 Lessons From Automating A Change Request Workflow

 - Emergency changes

-Depending on the severity and impact they have on the processes in the office, change request management tickets are categorised into one of these five categories.
+Depending on the severity and impact they have on the processes in the office, change request management tickets are categorized into one of these five categories.

 Learn to Define Roles and Responsibilities